mauvaisetroupe/deep-learning-specialization-coursera/c5-recurrent-neural-networks/week2/README.md

 - Previously, we had the softmax model
 - We now define a logistic regression model with sigmoid function and the same parameters
+    - one parameter vector θ<sub>t</sub> for each possible target word
+    - a separate parameter vector e<sub>c</sub>, the embedding vector, for each possible context word
 - we have now a new network with 10.000 logistic (binary) regression classifier (one for `juice`, one for `king`, ...)
 - but instead of training all 10,000 of them on every iteration, we're only going to train 5 of them (1 positive and 4 negative sampling in our example)